osrf/buildfarm-tools/playbook/buildfarmer/automation_workflows.md

 In addition, it verifies the status of the tracked issues and updates their state in the buildfarmer database.

-It also automatically refreshes the issue information in the Buildfarm Issue Triage Spreadsheet.
+It also automatically refreshes the issue information in the [Buildfarm Issue Triage Spreadsheet](https://docs.google.com/spreadsheets/d/1gX7Hw_aVsI4U05i2-NxCY66a4CmRy1Yyb6dokK5QtMg).

 This action can be manually triggered by the buildfarmers to create a new weekly log issue, or publish the daily build and test regressions, at any time.

+## Daily workflow component diagram

 ## Update Gazebo Dashboard